MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 netsh.exe advfirewall set allprofiles logging filename "%systemroot%\system32\logfiles\firewall\pfirewall.log"
 ```

+Moreover, a system reboot is necessary for this change to take effect.
 The optional [LogFilePath](#logfilepath) setting can be used if the default log path is undesirable.

 #### RPC Filters Script